A Gateway to Central Europe: The Comprehensive 2026 Guide to the Top 10 Public Universities in Austria

 7. University of Graz (Karl-Franzens-Universität)

-- Best For: Environmental Systems Science and Law.
+- Best For: Environmental Systems Sciences, Global Business Law, and Biochemistry.

 8. BOKU (University of Natural Resources and Life Sciences, Vienna)